genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 ## Correlation between a seed and Genx

-Genx is a Genesis command-line utility that enables you to access a parameterised seed and generate a new project from it.
+Genx is a Genesis command-line utility that enables you to access a parametrized seed and generate a new project from it.

 This blank-app-seed is called the Quick Start Application; it is used to create a basic Genesis project.